Dan Hampton: Injuries

 During his football career Hampton endured 10 knee surgeries (five on each knee) and had two more just after finishing his 12th NFL season in 1990.
 He is credited by the Chicago Bears as having 82 career sacks.
 He had a career-high of 11½ in both 1980 (as a DE) and 1984 (as DT).
 After his contract expired after 1989, Hampton signed a 1-year deal for $850,000 to play the 1990 season for the Bears.
 The final contract was incentive based, if Hampton played he got paid, if an injury forced him to the sidelines he would not.
 Hampton played 14 games—had he played all 16 he would have earned the full $1 million value of the contract.
 After the 1990 season Hampton was voted to the NFL All-Decade team of the 1980s.

 Hampton, who missed 23 games in his career due to severe knee injures, was a positive force on the Bear defense.
-From 1983-90, in games he missed the Bears only won 33% of the time.
+From 1983 to 1990, in games he missed, the Bears only won 33% of the time.
 In games he played they won 75%.
 When he was in the lineup the Bears sacked the quarterback 3.6 times a game and only 2.3 times a game without him.
 When Hampton played the defense gave up an average of 14 points a game and allowed 23 points a game in the games he missed, all seemingly remarkable statistics.